Jellia Jamb: Portrayals

 Jellia has not proven a major figure in Oz adaptations.
-Glenna Vaughn is the first person credited with the role, who did not appear in any silent versions, in The Land of Oz (1932).
-Some fans like to think that the Wash and Brush-Up girl portrayed by Lois January in The Wizard of Oz (1939) is Jellia, while The Wonderful Wizard of Oz anime portrayed her as a woman of middle age.
-She appears in The Wonderful Land of Oz (1969) to do the translation bit, but her role in the climax is eliminated, and the actor, a day player, went unbilled.
+Glenna Vaughn is the first person credited with the role in the Meglin Kiddies film The Land of Oz (1932).
+Some fans like to think that the Wash and Brush-Up girl portrayed by Lois January in The Wizard of Oz (1939) is Jellia.

+In The Shirley Temple Show's 1960 adaptation of The Land of Oz, she appears for the famous translation scene, and is depicted as a beautiful, yet comical young woman.

+She appears in The Wonderful Land of Oz (1969) to do the translation scene, but her role in the climax is eliminated, and the actor, a day player, went unbilled.